hmslima/sambahsacompletegrammar/sambahsa.md

 **Accepte {ak(t)sEpt(ë)} –** Accepte *(accepet)*

-For verbs with the nasal infix, the unstressed “e” is removed and is added the termination -es.
+For verbs with the nasal infix, the unstressed “e” is removed and it's added the termination -es.

 For verbs with “ei”{ey} or “eu”{ö} have these parts replaced